Welcome to the capital of Lebanon, beautiful Beirut!

 Yes, most of these restaurants offer takeout options!
 Just give them a call, staff at most restaurants can speak English very well.

-Yes, most of these restaurants offer vegetarian and vegan options on their menu.
+Yes, most of these restaurants offer vegetarian and vegan options.
 Many traditional Lebanese dishes are made of vegetables, chickpeas or other non-meat products.